kwetiaw-goreng/kwetiaw-goreng.github.io/_posts/2021-06-11-Running-AdGuard-Home-on-CHIP.md

 ![](/assets/images/adguard/adguard5.png)

 I used DDWRT firmware on my router, add your CHIP IP address to the Static DNS 1.
 Check your device manufacturer manual to figure out how to do this correctly, otherwise you will not be able to browse the web.
-Set 8.8.8.8 to the Static DNS 2, so in case your CHIP fails, it will use the 2nd DNS as alternative.

 ![](/assets/images/adguard/ddwrt_dns_settings.png)